EXCLUSIVE-Renault-Nissan considers hidden bonus plan - documents

 The funds would be passed on as cash and stock bonuses to "encourage executives to pursue synergy opportunities", according to a presentation by Ardea Partners, an investment banking firm advising Ghosn on closer alliance integration.

-Renault-Nissan spokeswoman Catherine Loubier said: "This article is not based on any information provided by the alliance or its member companies, and no such decisions have been made."

-Loubier declined to comment further or respond to detailed questions from Reuters about the proposal and the relationship with Ardea Partners, which also declined to comment.
+Renault-Nissan declined to comment on the incentive plan or its chances of adoption.
+Spokeswoman Catherine Loubier did not respond to detailed questions from Reuters about the proposal and the relationship with Ardea, which also declined to comment.

 Brazilian-born Ghosn, 63, is in open conflict with the French state, Renault's biggest shareholder, whose opposition to his CEO pay package was instrumental to its symbolic rejection in a non-binding vote at last year's shareholder meeting.
 His combined 15.6 million euros in Renault-Nissan pay amounted to the third-biggest haul among French CAC 40 company bosses.